 A recent status of his that I liked was ‘makes me laugh when rednecks in the US are complaining that there are too many nuisance elks.
 Well, folks, this is what happens when you wipe out wolves, bison, pumas and jaguars from the environment.
 Idiots, the food chain is important for a reason’.

-We quickly made ourselves very unpopular with the hostel security guard and had a fair few incidents of him attempting to burst our bubble of alcohol-induced silliness over the next week.
-Aussie Sandy decided to take a bath in the sink fully clothed in an all in one green lycra ‘drinking suit’ that looked a bit like a triathlon outfit.
+We quickly made ourselves very unpopular with the hostel security guard and had a fair few incidents with him attempting to burst our bubble of alcohol-induced silliness over the next week.
+Aussie Sandy decided to take a bath in the sink fully clothed in an all-in-one green Lycra ‘drinking suit’ that looked a bit like a triathlon outfit.

 He splashed around until hearing the approach of the guard, jumped out and stood there dripping wet.
 In naughty schoolboy fashion, he denied all knowledge of why the kitchen was sopping wet as if the whole situation was a complete mystery to him.

 This only heightened our enjoyment of his predicament and encouraged further immature pranks.
 One night he asked me to put mascara on him so I obliged and he later emerged into the bar upstairs with it streaming down his face.
 He looked so tragic that we just lost it.